tteran/CoasterProject/README.md

 * Through the navigaton bar the user can post to a forum, rate rides and comment on it

 ## Screenshots
+* Tile view of the roller coasters at Cedar Point
 ![Play View](Screenshots/PlayViewCrop.png)

 ## Languages and Tech Used